-- Adults work on the Polka workshops for children aged 3 8, a leader, and two assistants.
-This is a minimum ratio of 1:7; the national guideline is 1:8. - A minimum of 2 adults work on the Polka workshops for children aged 9+, a leader and a deputy.
-This is a minimum ratio of 1:10; the national guideline is 1:10. - There are usually other members of staff on hand to help in an emergency. - Children are always escorted by an adult when they need to leave the workshop room. - Polka always ensures that written consent is given from parents/ carers if children or young people are taken off site. - Offsite workshops may differ slightly as there will be setting/school staff present.
-If delivering at a school as part of the school day, there will be one Polka practitioner delivering the session as both the classroom teacher and teaching assistant will be there.
-For After School Clubs, there will be two Polka practitioners as members of school staff will also be on site.
+- Polka workshops for children aged 4 8, a leader, and two assistants.
+This is a minimum ratio of 1:7; the national guideline is 1:8. - Ratios may need to be adjusted in light of the needs of particular children e.g. pupils with SENs might need a higher degree of support and therefore different adult ratios. - A minimum of 2 adults are present in all Polka workshops for children aged 9+, a leader and a deputy.
+This is a minimum ratio of 1:10; the national guideline is 1:10. - There are usually other members of staff on hand to help in an emergency. - Children are always escorted by an adult when they need to leave the workshop room. - Polka always ensures that written consent is given from parents/ carers if children or young people are taken off site or if they are travelling alone to and from Polka. - Offsite workshops may differ slightly as there will be setting/school staff present.
+If delivering at a school as part of the school day, there will be one Polka practitioner delivering the session as both the classroom teacher and teaching assistant will be there. - For After School Clubs, there will be two Polka practitioners as members of school staff will also be on site.
 This includes school office staff members.